ast506plasma/pic/README.md

 python [driver] plot
 ```

-as long as the driver follows the command line input parser in `maxwell.py`.
+as long as the driver follows the command line input parser in `maxwell.py` and import `pic.output`.